 And you may already be covered under your home contents policy, as these often cover belongings outside the home, so check.

 - Sports, excursions and other activities.
-Whether you've booked surfing lessons in Polzeath, a via ferrata climb in Kinlochleven or a ride on the forest coaster in Betws-y-Coed, the cost of tickets and reservations can add up.
+Whether you've booked surfing lessons in Polzeath, a via ferrata climb in Kinlochleven or a ride on the forest coaster in Betws-y-Coed, the cost of tickets and reservations can soon add up.
 Some policies will reimburse you if you can't make use of your booking.
 However, some stipulate you can only claim for these costs if the reason you missed out is that the provider of the activity went bust.

 Again, watch out for the excess – a high one could mean it's only worth claiming for pricier outings.

 - Personal liability.
-This protects others and their property from accidents you may cause while on holiday.
+This protects others and their property from accidents you may cause while you're on holiday.
 For example, the personal liability element of your insurance would cover you if, while staying at a plush hotel, you spill some hot coffee and stain an expensive upholstered chair.

 While you can expect an insurer to pay out for most of the above, the exact level of cover will vary by policy – so check the terms carefully before you buy.